crytos/Spark-java/README.md

-# graphics-generation
-This application is a spark job that retrieves data from Hive database and generates images using the awt java library.
-Images are saved in a specified number of zip files and stored against HDFS.
+#SPARK-JAVA

+##Description

+Getting familiar with Spark and Hive using the Java API

+##HADDOP COMPONENTS USED

+Spark 1.6
+Hive

+##LAUNCH

-The project can be executed as follow :
+The project can be executed as follow : ./run-spark.sh

-./script_name.sh number_of_records_to_retrieve number_of_partition_desired